550207595/AndroidFactory/README.md

 # AndroidFactory
-Built for store android codes written in work.
+Built for storing android codes written in work.